ycpcs/cs365-spring2017/assign/exam01.md

 cd CS365_Exam01
 </pre>

-You will be adding your code to the file **something.c**.
+You will be adding your code to the file **maxrowcol.c**.
 Run `make` to compile.
 See the printed handout for how to run and test the program.

 ## What information sources you can use